 What does couples counselling involve?

-It is always a difficult decision to seek help with your relationship and often one partner is more keen than the other to try it.
+It is always a difficult decision to seek help from a Counsellor with your relationship and often one partner is more keen than the other to try it.
 However it is normally the case that you have been unable to resolve the issues yourselves and are stuck in a pattern of repeated behavior, ineffective communication and arguments that seem to go over the same ground constantly in a vicious circle.
 When this stage is reached usually neither person is listening to the other any more and point scoring is the objective.
 Or alternatively there is very little communication and both parties are living seperate lives together.

 The bottom line is that the relationship is not working as it is and something needs to change on both sides.
 When this point is reached there may only be a short time to try and improve the relationship, otherwise break-up could be the the next step.